geb/geb/doc/manual/src/chapters/021-driver.md

     }

 See [this mailing list thread](http://markmail.org/thread/bu3g56oxz2uqzq43 "[geb-user] Meta Refresh on a page causes infinite loop - Bob Brown - org.codehaus.geb.user - MarkMail") for details.

+#### Configuring logging

+HTMLUnit can be very noisy, and it's not clear how to make it not so noisy.

+See [this issue](http://jira.codehaus.org/browse/GEB-98) for some tips on how to tune its logging.